eag1ex/excel-fuel-server/readme.md

 ### Config
-config settings can be found at `/src/config.ts`
+Config settings can be found at `/src/config.ts`
  - includes our user credentials (for demo), and session secret

 ### Running fullstack application

 1. Generate new client build _(follow excel-fuel-app-client readme.md instructions)_
 2. Add new build to /views, with the same application name: `/views/excel-fuel`
 3. Run fullstack app in development or production modes at `localhost:5000/app`